 However, just because a movie is brilliantly-produced, it doesn’t make it a brilliant movie.
 The plot was incredibly simplistic, which I could forgive if this was a Disney children’s movie.
 It is not.
-The characters are shallowly written and it seem that the entire movie is orbits around Aamir Khan’s character, as all of his movies do.
-Even though this film was produced eleven years before the premiere of Satyamev Jayate, apparently Aamir Khan was already cultivating his persona as a socially-conscious activist in this film.
+The characters are shallowly written and it seem that the entire movie orbits around Aamir Khan’s character, as all of his movies do.
+Even though this film was produced eleven years before the premiere of Satyamev Jayate, Aamir Khan seemed to have been cultivating his persona as a socially-conscious activist in this film.
 For example, he takes on the role of the knight in shining armor who defends the poor, crippled, dark-skinned untouchable, who’s too weak to defend himself.

 In colonial-themed Indian movies, all the British characters are undeservedly portrayed as cold and heartless.
 Yes, I am aware of the atrocious impact the British Raj had on the Indian subcontinent.
 I watched Shashi Tharoor’s speech in Oxford Union after all!
 But can we allow some room for nuances?
 Not all British officials hated the Indian natives.
 There were quite a few Englishmen and Irishmen who were involved in the formation of the Indian National Congress.
-In fact, the entire Labour Party was unabashedly supportive of Indian independence!
+In fact, numerous Labour Party politicians in the British parliament were supportive of Indian Independence!
 Seriously, “colonial oppressor vs innocent native” trope has been nauseatingly overused

 Guru Dutt’s Pyaasa is not widely-known outside the high-brow literary circles of Calcutta.
 It’s an arthouse film which is simply not marketable to a mass audience.
 To watch this movie, I desperately attempted to activate my bohemian, avart-garde hipster self so I could try to enjoy this apparently acclaimed cinematic masterpiece.
 But alas, I failed.